La Dispute (band): Rooms of the House and departure from No Sleep Records (2013–2017)

 In 2013, the band made their first tour appearance in supporting Hot Water Music across the United States in January and February.
 La Dispute's performance on the tour was met with positive reception, with comparison to the other bands on the lineup, they were considered "more on the hardcore side of the spectrum."
 Before the tour started on January 12, the band performed at The Crofoot to headline a two-stage show with bands Into it.
 Over it., Koji, The Swellers, Cheap Girls, Mixtapes, Pity Sex, Tiger!
 Tiger!, and Pentimento In June 2013 the band toured Australia for the fourth time being supported by Pianos Become the Teeth.
 The idea of Pianos Become the Teeth supporting La Dispute came about as the members of both bands are close friends and had wished to tour together, however their touring schedules have always clashed.
 On the band's website a countdown timer was added that hinted at a new album announcement on December 16, 2013.
 On December 16, along with a completely revamped website, La Dispute announced that their new album Rooms of the House will be released on March 18, 2014, and will be co-produced by Will Yip.
 They also announced that they left No Sleep Records and started their own label, Better Living.
 The album was released via Big Scary Monsters in the UK and Europe.

 In April 2014, founding member and guitarist Kevin Whittemore departed from the band.
 He played his final show with the band on April 14, 2014, in Cleveland, Ohio.

 Throughout 2014 the band played over 70 shows in 16 countries around the world.
 ROTH was noted in several end of year lists including: Paste's "50 Best Albums of 2014", Consequence of Sound's "Top 50 Songs of 2014" and Alternative Press' "10 Essential Albums of 2014".
 The band was also listed as one of Paste magazines "top 25 live acts".

 In June 2016, the band toured around the United States and Canada with Thrice and Gates.
 Then, later that month Thrice announced a tour of the US and Canada with La Dispute and Nothing, Nowhere from September to October 2016.

 When asked by Substream Magazine in 2016 whether their documentary "Tiny Dots" was the end of a chapter or novel, La Dispute responded, "We did record the album, the film is a celebration of that, but at the same time there is no obvious next step for the band.
 We don't know if this is the end of the novel, but we figure then that this documentary is a fitting way to close it."

+Following the album’s 10th anniversary, a previously unreleased B-side, Elster Stares the Desert Down, was released on May 30, 2024.